-To volunteer for one of our regular events, listed in blue on the left of this page, pre-register here.
+To volunteer for one of our regular events, listed in blue on the right of this page, pre-register here.
 Use the tabs to switch between all 10 sites and see the volunteer workdays coming up in the next two months for each site.

 - Save trees by cutting back vines that strangle or smother them.